 Sharpen My Ice Skates or Pay Someone Else to Do It?

 That’s up to you, really.
 But there’s a good reason even pro skaters have a sharpening pro take care of their blades.
-And no, taking your skates to a general sports goods store isn’t the best approach.
-Nor is talking your skates to the guys at the rink shop the best advice.
+And no, taking your skates to a general sports goods store isn’t the smartest approach.
+Nor is taking your skates to the guys at the rink shop always the best advice.

 Where Can I Get My Skates Sharpened?

-The best strategy is to take your blades to a recommended sharpening hands at a proshop.
-I’m not saying employees at proshops sharpen right each time.
-I’m saying they’re likely to be great at it because they do it the whole time for skaters of all skating styles.
-They’re specialized, you know, and that does mean something, huh?
+The best strategy is to take your blades to a recommended pair of sharpening hands at a pro shop.
+I’m not saying employees at pro shops sharpen right each time.
+But career sharpeners are likely to be great at it because they do it the whole time for skaters.
+They’re specialists, and that means something, huh?

 So, next time you’re having small talk with that friendly pro skater at the rink, ask them, where do you get your ice skates sharpened?
-They’ll most likely to recommend a highly competent pro that’s skated for years before setting up a proshop in your neighborhood.
+They’ll most likely recommend a highly competent skate tech who’s skated for years before setting up a business.

 How much does it cost to sharpen ice skates?

-Sharpening costs vary from place to place and from one proshop to another.
-Generally, though, expect to pay anywhere in the $10 to $35 depending on who does it and where the sharpening happens.
+Sharpening costs vary from place to place and from one skate shop to another.
+Generally, expect to pay anywhere between $7 and $30 depending on who does it and where the sharpening happens.

-I’ve seen someone from an expensive location such as New York say they pay $15 for the job while skaters in supposedly cheaper cities pay up to $30 per grind.
-Here’s the thing: keep asking around until you find a place that does an excellent job sharpening skates while charging enticing prices.
+Someone from an expensive location such as New York may pay $15 for the cut while another person in a cheaper city could end up paying up to $30 per grind.
+Keep asking around until you find a sharpening expert who does excellent work while charging great prices.